Vegetarian Diet for Teens

 Teen Vegetarian Diet Basics

-The book is designed for girls who are contemplating eliminating or even just reducing their intake of meat.
+The book is designed for girls contemplating eliminating or even just reducing their meat intake.

 Different Styles of Vegetarian Eating